 Although we’re still working out the kinks of this technology, it’s clear that livestreaming will continue to push the boundaries.
 A big step in this direction was Instagram’s integration of a livestream option into its Stories feature.
 We’re going to see a lot more live broadcasts in 2017.

 “When you think of chatbots, you probably think of an annoying popup on a website that looks like it was built in the mid ’90s,” says Adam Toren, founder of Young Entrepreneur and BizWarriors, a forum for entrepreneurs.
 He explains that chatbot technology has become much more sophisticated.
-A great example is the behemoth Facebook, which invests a significant amount of resources into bot programs that provide users with news updates, personalised responses and more.
+A great example is the behemoth Facebook, which invests a significant amount of resources into bot programs that provide users with news updates, personalized responses and more.
 Are you talking to a human or a bot?
 If you can’t tell, then the bot is working as intended.

 6. Virtual and augmented reality